shagunattri/field-mapper/README.md

 # Field Mapper

-A web-based tool for mapping JSON fields to ArmorCode fields.
+A web-based tool for mapping JSON fields.
 This tool allows users to:
-- Paste JSON data and automatically map fields to ArmorCode schema
+- Paste JSON data and automatically map fields
 - Manually adjust mappings through an interactive interface
 - Support multiple mappings for the same JSON key
 - Export mappings in both plain text and HTML formats